 For example, early on in my career it was money: I couldn’t earn a stable living from being a paper conservator so I knew a change was necessary.
 It probably took about a year of combining short-term conservation contracts with admin temping before I finally had enough of unstable finances and decided to speak to a career counsellor and work out which direction to head in.

 Later on, the trigger was health-related: a trapped nerve which prevented me from getting out of bed one day.
 That was what got me thinking: ‘Something’s not right if work is having this sort effect on my body.
 I have to address this.’

 The more I reflected on the current situation, the more I realised change was needed.
-And the final trigger was a bereavement that provided me with a lump sum that, for the first time, gave me the chance to take a break from full-time work.
+And the final trigger was a bereavement that provided me with some money that, for the first time, gave me the chance to take a break from full-time work.
 I applied for 12 month career break and used that period to consider ‘What next?’, and more specifically to explore the feasibility of becoming self-employed.

 Career transition v career change

 The point here is that once someone’s recognised that change is needed , the change itself takes time.
 In fact, it’s more helpful to describe it as a transition – a process of moving from A to B along a path that may have quite a number of twists and turns along the way.